 Jiāpíng Sixth Year Second Moon, they were about to appoint a Noble lady [to the harem], and [Lǐ] Fēng and the rest wished to therefore manage overlooking the pavilion, the various gates had stationed troops, to execute the General-in-Chief [Sīmǎ Shī], and have Xuán succeed him, and [Zhāng] Qī as Elite Cavalry General.
 [Lǐ] Fēng secretly spoke with Yellow Gate Supervisor Sū Shuò, Yǒngníng Bureau Director Yuè Dūn, Excess Follower Deputy-Director Liú Xián and others, saying: “You all resided inside, and had many violations of law, the General-in-Chief is strict and stern, and repeatedly spoke of these, and [what happened to] Zhāng Dāng can be a warning.”
 [Sū] Shuò and the rest all agreed to follow orders.
 (2)

-- (2) Wèishū states: Xuán by nature was noble, but because of [Cáo] Shuǎng was deposed and demoted, and always was discontent and not satisfied.
+- (2) Wèishū states: Xuán by nature was noble, but because of [connection to Cáo] Shuǎng was deposed and demoted, and always was discontent and not satisfied.
 Internal Documents Director Lǐ Fēng with Xuán and the Empress’s father Merit Grandee Zhāng Qī secretly plotted to create chaos.
 [Zhāng] Qī with [Lǐ] Fēng were of the same prefecture, was a deceptive and opportunistic man, was as Dōngguǎn Administrator summoned, was of the Empress’s family, and also was not satisfied, and therefore all together plotted.
 Previously, [Lǐ] Fēng himself believed that he dealt with classified matters, and [his son Lǐ] Tāo also a ranked Marquis and Giving Affairs Central, was bestowed with the princess of Qícháng, had responsibility inside and outside, his heart could not be at ease, and secretly said to [Lǐ] Tāo: “Xuán is Within the Seas an important man, and moreover has great appointment, but at the age and time when most robust he always met with removal, and also was Cáo Shuǎng’s own outer [female-side] younger cousin, and with the General-in-Chief [Sīmǎ Shī] has resentment.
 I have obtained Xuán’s letter, and deeply for it was sorrowful.
 [Zhāng] Qī has ability and employment, but was removed from leading troops and horses and large prefecture, and returned to sit at home in alley.
 Each could not achieve their ambition, and I wish to have you of secret plans inform them.”
 [Zhāng] Qī once was ill and lying down, [Lǐ] Fēng sent [Lǐ] Tāo to ask after his illness, and [Lǐ] Tāo’s screen attendant said to [Zhāng] Qī: “[Lǐ] Tāo was bestowed with princess, father and son are in critical positions close, but the General-in-Chief [Sīmǎ Shī] controls matters, and we always fear we do not meet with clear trust, and the Minister of Ceremonies [Xiàhóu Xuán] also harbors deep sorrow.
 Your lordship although has honor as the Empress’s father, safety and danger cannot yet be known, and you all with [Lǐ] Tāo’s family have the same anxieties.
 [Lǐ] Tāo’s father wishes to with your lordship plan this.”
 [Zhāng] Qī was silent for a good while and then said: “In difficulties on the same boat, how can I escape?
 This is a great affair, and if not successful immediately disaster will reach our clans.”
 [Lǐ] Tāo therefore went to report to [Lǐ] Fēng.
 They secretly spoke with Yellow Gate Supervisor Sū Shuò and others, and Sū Shuò and others replied to [Lǐ] Fēng: “By your lordship’s plans.”
 [Lǐ] Fēng said: “Now there is appointing a Noble lady, the various Regiment troops all garrison the gates, His Majesty overlooks the pavilion, because of this then together coerce him, and command the various official men and troops, to at once execute the General-in-chief.
 You all should together secretly tell them this intention.”
 [Sū] Shuò and the rest said: “If His Majesty unexpectedly does not follow, then what?”
 [Lǐ] Fēng and the rest said: “The matter has authority and appropriateness, if at the time he does not trust and follow, then he can be forced to leave and that is all.
 How could he be able to not follow?”
 [Sū] Shuò and the rest agreed.
 [Lǐ] Fēng said: “This is a destroying clans matter, you all must keep it secret.
 If the matter is successful, you all will be given fiefs as Marquis and be Regular Attendants.”
 [Lǐ] Fēng again secretly informed Xuán and [Zhāng] Qī.
 [Zhāng] Qī sent his son [Zhāng] Miǎo with [Lǐ] Fēng to together join, to together plan to raise up matters.